nickdgardner/HIST238C/README.md

 **Programming background:** None assumed, learned on a need-to-know basis for student projects.
 In preparation, students new to programming read through chapters 0 - 6 of Al Sweigart's beginning Python textbook [Automate the Boring Stuff](http://automatetheboringstuff.com/) during the first weeks of the term.

-**Text data:** (Eighteench Century Collections Online)[https://textcreationpartnership.org/tcp-texts/ecco-tcp-eighteenth-century-collections-online/].
+**Text data:** [Eighteench Century Collections Online](https://textcreationpartnership.org/tcp-texts/ecco-tcp-eighteenth-century-collections-online/).
+Zip of .txt files available in data folder above.